Complaints About Discrimination

 - Sample language for your student handbook

-We encourage districts to make sure front office staff are knowledgeable about the discrimination complaint process — well enough informed to provide accurate information to students, families, staff, and community members.
+We encourage school district or charter school to make sure front office staff are knowledgeable about the discrimination complaint process — well enough informed to provide accurate information to students, families, staff, and community members.

-Conduct a prompt, thorough, and impartial investigation every time the district receives a discrimination complaint—or becomes aware of possible discrimination or discriminatory harassment.
-Make sure to follow your district’s procedures!
+Conduct a prompt, thorough, and impartial investigation every time the school district or charter school receives a discrimination complaint—or becomes aware of possible discrimination or discriminatory harassment.
+Make sure to follow your school district or chart school’s procedures!